This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Ability to communicate ideas consistently and effectively

-Who Conducts Speech Therapy?
+Who Provides Speech Therapy?

 Speech therapists, or speech pathologists, conduct speech therapy sessions.
 Speech pathologists generally hold a Master’s Degree in Speech and Language Pathology.
 Most states require that they get certified through the American Speech-Language-Hearing Association (ASHA).

-In order to obtain ASHA certification, speech pathologists must complete numerous courses dealing with the throat, mouth, speech, psychology, social work, and more.[3]
+To obtain ASHA certification, speech pathologists must complete numerous courses dealing with the throat, mouth, speech, psychology, social work, and more.[3]

 If your child with cerebral palsy struggles with speech or swallowing, ask your medical team for a speech and language therapy referral.